 With the pandemic in place, and the sports centre closed, we had to interrupt our exercise sessions.
 I really miss swimming, but I have started other routines at home -thanks to Youtube – which allow me to stretch and keep fit.
 We also go running to the parks, taking advantage of all the green spaces Sheffield has to offer.

 Additionally, I also like to allocate time for my hobbies.
 I really enjoy reading and painting.
 So, whenever I am blocked, I take a break.
 If I cannot keep writing papers or running simulations, I like to grab a good book or paint with my watercolours and let my mind wander to other things.
 I am currently in a phase of painting birds I find cute.

 Engage with university activities and societies

-Another excellent way to achieve a work and life balance during the PhD is to engage with the activities organised in your university.
+Another excellent way to achieve a work and life balance during the PhD is to engage in the activities organised at your university.

 For example, I love dancing and I have practised belly dance for a while now.
 When I arrived in Sheffield, the Belly Dance society was one of the first groups I signed up for.
 It was a great place to keep practising and to make friends.

 We had the chance to perform at the City Hall during the International Cultural Evening of 2018 and 2019.
 I must admit I committed a lot of time to the rehearsals, but I really enjoyed it and had a lot of fun.
 In a way, it made me productive because I felt I needed to hurry reading/writing because I looked forward to the rehearsals in the evenings.
 We have moved the classes online now to adjust to the safety measures, and I hope we can get back on the stage soon.

 Additionally, my husband and I serendipitously found the Lishi Tai chi society.
 We were studying in the Student’s Union and the society ran a class in the same space.
 We were both very stressed at the time and wanted to do something new and relaxing.
 So, it was just what we needed.
 It is interesting how challenging it can be as it looks very calm and peaceful.